How to Write a Mystery: The 7 Secret Steps Revealed

 You’ve successfully enticed readers with your hook!
 Now, to keep them engaged, you’ll need to structure your plot around the clues to your mystery’s solution.

-For this, consult the Fichtean Curve, a narrative structure that emphasizes tension and mini-crises — the idea being to keep readers eager to reach the climax.
+For this, consult the Fichtean Curve, a narrative structure that emphasizes rising action, tension and mini-crises — the idea being to keep readers eager to reach the climax.
 Again, this is essential in a mystery novel!
 You must organize your plot so that each new clue ratchets up the tension, until you arrive at the climax.

 This moment takes place when the pivotal clue turns up, or when your sleuth realizes the significance of a forgotten lead.
 What happens at that point leads to your novel's ending.